galeone/galeone.github.io/_posts/2019-04-02-dissecting-tf-function-part-2.md

     return x
 ```

-Brief function description:
+Here's the brief function description:

 - **Line 1**: the function accepts a Python variable `x` that can be literally everything.
-- **Line 2**: the first `print` statement is executed once, only during the function creation.
+- **Line 2**: the `print` function is executed once, only during the function creation.
-- **Line 3**: the second `tf.print` statement is executed every time the graph is evaluated.
+- **Line 3**: the `tf.print` function is executed every time the graph is evaluated.
 - **Line 4**: `x` is returned.

 Let's see if everything goes as we expect by running some test.